Akki-OOK/kizuna/README.md

 ## Notes

-- Page 1 remains reserved for metadata; user pages start from 2.
+- All runtime assets are created beside the executable under `database/` (catalog, data, indexes, logs, temp, backup).
-- Page 1 remains the metadata root; free pages are tracked in a linked freelist.
+- Page 1 is reserved for catalog metadata; data pages start at ID 2 and the freelist uses SQLite-style trunks.
-- Indexes currently support equality and range scans on single-column keys; ORDER BY uses indexes when possible and sorts in-memory otherwise.
+- Indexes currently support equality and range scans on single-column keys; ORDER BY reuses matching indexes or falls back to a stable in-memory sort.
-- No WAL/concurrency yet—future versions will build on this foundation.
+- No WAL/concurrency yet�future releases will build on this foundation.